ariga/atlas-action/README.md

   named `atlas.hcl` in the current directory.
 For example, `file://config/atlas.hcl`.
   Learn more about [Atlas configuration files](https://atlasgo.io/atlas-schema/projects).
 * `env` - The environment to use from the Atlas configuration file.
 For example, `dev`.
+* `vars` - Stringify JSON object containing variables to be used inside the Atlas configuration file.
+   For example: `'{"var1": "value1", "var2": "value2"}'`.
 * `working-directory` - The working directory to run from.
 Defaults to project root.

 #### Outputs